How to Reduce PS5 Overheating Risk: Cleaning and Placement Tips

 When you test settings, be conservative.
 Two moderate changes you can trust are better than one aggressive tweak that looks good for a night and then quietly collapses.
 Stability is the real win because it tells you the fix is durable, not just lucky.

-• Choose the most reliable version of air intake clearance, not the flashiest one.
+- Choose the most reliable version of air intake clearance, not the flashiest one.

-• Pair dust control with one clean software profile whenever possible.
+- Pair dust control with one clean software profile whenever possible.

-• Retest after every change touching rest mode habits.
+- Retest after every change touching rest mode habits.

-• Use room temperature as the final sign-off check, not the first assumption.
+- Use room temperature as the final sign-off check, not the first assumption.

 If the issue survives the fast checks, go one layer deeper and keep the order clean.
-Update or reinstall only the software tied to the problem, then retest before you start inventing hardware explanations.
+Update or reinstall only the software tied to the problem, then retest before you start inventing larger explanations.
 That keeps you from solving one thing and quietly breaking three others.

 The rule here is simple: change one layer, retest, and write down what changed.
 That feels slower in the moment, but it is much faster than doing five random fixes and having no clue whether room temperature was ever the issue in the first place.